fsingletonthorn/EffectSizeScraping/README.md

 This package also includes a function to extract text from articles on the PubMed Central Open Access Subset.
-To use this function, pass a PubMed Central Open Access Subse OAI-PMH service full XML text URL to the pullPMC function (see
+To use this function, pass a PubMed Central Open Access Subset OAI-PMH service full XML text URL to the pullPMC function (see
 <https://www.ncbi.nlm.nih.gov/pmc/tools/openftlist/> for information on
 this service and <https://www.ncbi.nlm.nih.gov/pmc/tools/oai/> for